slash4-de/openstack/source/day2.rst

 So how to do it?
 Let's see it now.

 	a.
 First of all go to the dashboard as always you do.
 Then goto compute --> Volumes  --> Volume Snapshots
 	b.
 Click on  'Delete Volume Snapshot' on the right.
-A confirmation window will apear, select delete snapshot again.
+A confirmation window will apear, select 'delete snapshot' again.

 The same procedure is depicted in the image below: